 Fry’s Home Electronics is a regional electronics retailer that mainly serves the southern and western states.
 The company’s employees are every bit as knowledgeable as Best Buy’s, and the “order online, pick up in-store” process is seamless.
 Plus, Fry’s pays sales tax on select items where applicable.

-This year, Fry’s is running “Black Friday all November” sales, lessening the pressure on casual shoppers looking to get a head start on holiday gift-buying.
+This year, Fry’s is running “Black Friday all November long” sales, lessening the pressure on casual shoppers looking to get a head start on holiday gift-buying.
 But Black Friday die-hards shouldn’t fear: The best deals are reserved for the day after Thanksgiving, as always.
 If you’re a frequent online shopper, set up a myFry’s account for an expedited checkout process.

 Staples is one of the country’s leading office supply stores, so its employees are great at dispensing advice on which phones, tablets, and other gadgets are ideal for small business use.
 Throw in discounts of 70% or more on electronic devices, accessories, supplies, and equipment, and Staples’ Black Friday sale offers an unmissable opportunity to cut your business expenses.